 How many times have you bought an item of clothing, only to wear it once or twice and throw it away after years of collecting dust in the back of the closet?
 Sadly, the answer is too many times.
 Thankfully, there’s a movement taking place in America that could help save us from our wasteful selves: National Secondhand Wardrobe Day on August 25.
 Buying clothes second hand and donating your used clothing creates a positive cycle that is crucial for cutting back our waste.
 Unfortunately, there’s a stigma surrounding secondhand clothing stores, or thrift shops, but it’s time to bring this to light and talk about why it’s so flawed.
 Secondhand shopping saves you money, has a positive impact on the environment, and if done correctly, can certainly lead to a closet of some cool new duds.
 So on August 25, head to your favorite thrift store and get some new (old) threads!

-How to Celebrate National Secondhand Wardrobe Day
+National Secondhand Wardrobe Day Activities

 1. Convince a non-believer